PiggyAwesome/useless/README.md

-Yo mamma is so fat when she was walking on the street her belly button was sticking out everybody started saying, hey look a third nipple!
+Yo mamma so fat when she goes swimming the whales start singing We are Family